altwajre/hello-akka/resources/docs/03-actors/07-persistence/README.md

 # At-Least-Once Delivery
 - To send messages with at-least-once delivery semantics to destinations
-    - you can mix-in AtLeastOnceDelivery trait to your PersistentActor on the sending side.
+    - you can mix-in `AtLeastOnceDelivery` trait to your `PersistentActor` on the sending side.
 - It takes care of re-sending messages when they have not been confirmed within a configurable timeout.
 - The state of the sending actor,
     - including which messages have been sent that have not been confirmed by the recipient
     - must be persistent so that it can survive a crash of the sending actor or JVM.
-- The AtLeastOnceDelivery trait does not persist anything by itself.
+- The `AtLeastOnceDelivery` trait does not persist anything by itself.
 - It is your responsibility to persist the intent that a message is sent and that a confirmation has been received.

 #### Note
 - At-least-once delivery implies that original message sending order is not always preserved,
     - and the destination may receive duplicate messages.
-- Semantics do not match those of a normal ActorRef send operation:
+- Semantics do not match those of a normal `ActorRef` send operation:
     - it is not at-most-once delivery
     - message order for the same sender-receiver pair is not preserved due to possible resends
     - after a crash and restart of the destination messages are still delivered to the new actor incarnation
-- These semantics are similar to what an ActorPath represents (see Actor Lifecycle),
+- These semantics are similar to what an `ActorPath` represents (see Actor Lifecycle),
     - therefore you need to supply a path and not a reference when delivering messages.
 - The messages are sent to the path with an actor selection.
+##

-- Use the deliver method to send a message to a destination.
+- Use the `deliver` method to send a message to a destination.
-- Call the confirmDelivery method when the destination has replied with a confirmation message.
+- Call the `confirmDelivery` method when the destination has replied with a confirmation message.

-## Relationship between deliver and confirmDelivery
+## Relationship between `deliver` and `confirmDelivery`
-- To send messages to the destination path, use the deliver method after you have persisted the intent to send the message.
+- To send messages to the destination path, use the `deliver` method after you have persisted the intent to send the message.
 - The destination actor must send back a confirmation message.
 - When the sending actor receives this confirmation message
-    - you should persist the fact that the message was delivered successfully and then call the confirmDelivery method.
+    - you should persist the fact that the message was delivered successfully and then call the `confirmDelivery` method.
-- If the persistent actor is not currently recovering, the deliver method will send the message to the destination actor.
+- If the persistent actor is not currently recovering, the `deliver` method will send the message to the destination actor.
-- When recovering, messages will be buffered until they have been confirmed using confirmDelivery.
+- When recovering, messages will be buffered until they have been confirmed using `confirmDelivery`.
 - Once recovery has completed,
     - if there are outstanding messages that have not been confirmed (during the message replay),
     - the persistent actor will resend these before sending any other messages.
-- Deliver requires a deliveryIdToMessage function to pass the provided deliveryId into the message
+- Deliver requires a `deliveryIdToMessage` function to pass the provided deliveryId into the message
-    - so that the correlation between deliver and confirmDelivery is possible.
+    - so that the correlation between `deliver` and `confirmDelivery` is possible.
-- The deliveryId must do the round trip.
+- The `deliveryId` must do the round trip.
 - Upon receipt of the message,
-    - the destination actor will send the samedeliveryId wrapped in a confirmation message back to the sender.
+    - the destination actor will send the same `deliveryId` wrapped in a confirmation message back to the sender.
-- The sender will then use it to call confirmDelivery method to complete the delivery routine.
+- The sender will then use it to call `confirmDelivery` method to complete the delivery routine.
 ```scala
 import akka.actor.{ Actor, ActorSelection }
 import akka.persistence.AtLeastOnceDelivery